-Stock Status Year of Most Recent Assessment 2014 Assessment Runs Presented MCMC 0.1 (base case) Reference Points Target: $40\% B_0$ (Default as per HSS) Soft Limit: $20\% B{\theta}$ (Default as per HSS) Hard Limit: $10\% B_0$ (Default as per HSS) Overfishing threshold: U {40%B0} Status in relation to Target B{2013} was estimated to be 44% B_0 for the base case; About as Likely as Not (40-60%) to be at or above the target Status in relation to Limits Very Unlikely (< 10%) to be below the soft and hard limits Status in Relation to Overfishing Overfishing is Very Unlikely (< 10%) to be occurring
+Stock Status

+Year of Most Recent Assessment 2018

+Assessment Runs Presented MCMC 0.1 (base case)

+Reference Points Target: $40\% B_0$ (Default as per HSS)

+Soft Limit: 20% B_0 (Default as per HSS)

+Hard Limit: 10% B_0 (Default as per HSS)

+Overfishing threshold: U {40%B0}

+Status in relation to Target B{2017} was estimated to be 47% B_0 for the base case; Likely (>

+60%) to be at or above the target

+Status in relation to Limits Very Unlikely (< 10%) to be below the soft and hard limits

+Status in Relation to Overfishing Overfishing is Very Unlikely (< 10%) to be occurring

-Posterior distributions spawning stock biomass as a percentage of the virgin level from MCMC 0.1.
+Posterior distributions of spawning stock biomass as a percentage of the unfished level from MCMC 0.1.
 The box shows the median of the posterior distribution (horizontal bar), the 25th and 75th percentiles (box), with the whiskers representing the full range of the distribution.

-Trajectory of exploitation rate as a ratio $U{\%40B0}$ and spawning stock biomass as a ratio of B_0 from the start of assessment period 1965 to 2013 for MCMC 0.1 (base case).
-The vertical lines at 10%, 20%, 40% B_0 represent the hard limit, the soft limit, and the target respectively. $U{\%40B0}$ is the exploitation rate at which the spawning stock biomass would stabilise at 40% B_0 over the long term.
-Each point on trajectory represents the estimated annual stock status: the value on x axis is the mid-season spawning stock biomass (as a ratio of B_0) and the value on the y axis is the corresponding exploitation rate (as a ratio $U{\%40B0}$) for that year.
-The estimates are based on MCMC medians and the 2012 90% CI is shown by the cross line.
+Trajectory of exploitation rate as a ratio $U{40\%B0}$ and spawning stock biomass as a ratio of B{θ} from the start of assessment period 1965 to 2017 for MCMC 0.1 (base case).
+The vertical lines at 10%, 20% and 40% B{θ} represent the hard limit, the soft limit, and the target respectively. $U{40\%B0}$ is the exploitation rate at which the spawning stock biomass would stabilise at 40% B{θ} over the long term.
+Each point on trajectory represents the estimated annual stock status: the value on x axis is the mid-season spawning stock biomass (as a ratio of B{θ}) and the value on the y axis is the corresponding exploitation rate (as a ratio $U{40\%B0}$) for that year.
+The estimates are based on MCMC medians and the 2017 90% CI is shown by the crossed line.

 Fishery and Stock Trends Recent Trend in Biomass or Proxy Biomass decreased to its lowest level in 2002 but has increased since then.
-Recent Trend in Fishing Intensity or Proxy Exploitation rate peaked in late 1990s and has since declined.
-Other Abundance Indices Standardised CPUE generally declined until the early 2000s, but has shown an increase since then.
-Trends in Other Relevant Indicators or Variables Estimated recruitment was relatively low through the 1990s to the early 2000s and since 2002 has been close to the long term average.
+Recent Trend in Fishing Intensity Exploitation rate peaked in late 1990s and has since declined. or Proxy Other Abundance Indices Standardised CPUE generally declined until the early 2000s, but has shown an overall increase since then.
+Trends in Other Relevant Estimated recruitment was relatively low through the 1990s to the Indicators or Variables early 2000s, increased from 2002 until 2010 and has since fallen below the long term average.

 Projections and Prognosis

-Stock Projections or Prognosis At the current catch level biomass is expected to increase over the
+Stock Projections or Prognosis At the current catch level biomass is expected to remain at or above

-next 3 years.
+the target over the next 3 years.

-Probability of Current Catch or Results from all models sugg est it is Very Unlikely (< 10%) that
+Probability of Current Catch or Results from all models suggest it is Very Unlikely (< 10%) that

-TACC causing Biomass to remain current catch or TACC will ca use a decline below the limits.
+TACC causing Biomass to remain current catch or TACC will cause a decline below the limits.

 below or to decline below Limits

-Probability of Current Catch or -
+Probability of Current Catch or Very Unlikely (< 10%)

 TACC to cause Overfishing to

 continue or to commence

-Assessment Methodology and Evaluation

-Assessment Type Full quantitative stock assessment

-Assessment Method Length based Bayesian model

-Assessment Dates Latest: 2014 Next: 2017

-Overall assessment quality (rank) 1 - High Quality

-Main data inputs (rank) -Catch history 1 - High Quality for commercial
+Assessment Methodology and Evaluation Assessment Type Full Quantitative Stock Asse essment Assessment Method Length-based Bayesian model Assessment Dates Latest: 2018 Next: 2021 Overall assessment quality (rank) 1 - High Quality Main data inputs (rank) - Catch history 1 - High Quality for commercial

-catch

-2 - Medium or Mixed Quality for

-recreational, customary and illegal

-as catch histories are not believed to